Register Your Business in Additional State

 - Fines and interest for any time when you were not foreign qualified (in addition to paying the standard fees that should have been paid)

 - Liability for back taxes for the time when you were not foreign qualified

 - Inability to sue in a state where you are not registered

 When Don’t I Need to File for Foreign Qualification?

 Just because you’re providing services or products to customers in a state other than the one your business is registered in doesn’t mean you’ll need foreign qualification.

 For example, if you’re a consultant who does the majority of your work online for clients in multiple states, you don’t need to file a foreign qualification.
 According to the law, just because you’re making money from clients in other states doesn’t mean you’re transacting business there.

-Because the lines can easily become blurred in today’s virtual and mobile world, I advise getting insight from your attorney and accountant before assuming you do or do not need to obtain foreign qualification.
+Because the lines can easily become blurred in today’s virtual and mobile world, We advise getting insight from your attorney and accountant before assuming you do or do not need to obtain foreign qualification.